moh-abdullah-it/firestore_model/README.md

 ```dart
 user.create();
 ```
+* return document as a model;
 * if you have id for doc:
 ```dart
 user.create(docId: 'hdoihvnoirejiu9345j');
 ```

 ## Save
+* use save to create or update model.
 * make changes to your model and call `save`:
 ```dart
 user.firstName = 'new firstname';